Ben-Jarvis/TEMP-crazy-tutorials-2024/docs/project_description.rst

 | Week 14, May 30           | Hardware demonstrations, hand in the drones
 ==========================  =======================================================

-For more details on the task, submission, schedule and grading, please refer to the `moodle <https://moodle.epfl.ch/course/view.php?id=15799>`_ page of the course.
+Any questions about the task, submission, schedule and grading, please contact Shushuai Li (shushuai.li@epfl.ch).